chaoskagami/corbenik/doc/intended-features.md

     ass magic to load a re-encrypted copy (?) of the nintendo firmware using a key refered to as the 'memekey'.
 How encrypting data differently makes it any less illegal to rehost I have no clue.

 [5] Yes, Corbenik currently lacks quite a few things from this graph.
-Quite.
-A. Few.
-This will change with time.
+On the upside; patches can be implemented
+    externally.
+I currently have zero interest in implementing reboot; I never need it, having a n3ds.
+EmuNAND, as well is something I have little interest in (but will happen eventually.)

+    As for other bits; Aside from fixing svcBackdoor, I can also inject arbitrary custom services.
+You're welcome.

 [6] Okay, first - I could rant about how NTR is harming us long run for hours.
 I won't rant for hours, but I will
     explain some of the rationale here: